Mandeville Verdict is in....

 I didn't attend the hearing, however, it does make me wonder if that was a part of his defense at all?
 Yes he certainly has anger or other issues.
 Who uses a motor vehicle to "teach them a lesson" can be considered in their right mind?
 I don't hold out hope that he'll be re-habbed in prison...our system is a huge FAIL in that area.
 I am hopeful he serves time as a 6 count felon and that he is unable to practice medicine for he has certainly broken his oath to do no harm.
 No sympathy for the bad Dr.

-responding to a comment by urbanpedal
+comment by urbanpedal

 11.3.09 - 9:43 am